 The Level One inspection is a 37-step overview of both the driver and the vehicle, including paperwork (licensure, inspection reports, hours of service, etc.), alcohol and drug use, brake systems, lighting, steering and more.

 The Level Two inspection is a 31-step review including most of the Level One items but does not require the inspector to get underneath the vehicle.

-How to Prepare for the 2022 CVSA Inspections
+How to Prepare for CVSA Inspections